Offensive AI: State of the Field

 Three load-bearing patterns characterize the field:

-- Prompt-level C2 — Agent Commander demonstrates command-and-control infrastructure built on prompt abstractions: enrollment, exfiltration, arbitrary dispatch.
-The C2 surface is now the agent itself.
+1. Prompt-level C2.
+Agent Commander demonstrates command-and-control infrastructure built on prompt abstractions: enrollment, exfiltration, and arbitrary dispatch.
+The C2 surface is the agent itself.

-- Tool-set manipulation — tool poisoning and delayed tool invocation are the AI-era equivalents of supply-chain and timing attacks; both are vendor-disclosed and demonstrated.
+2. Tool-set manipulation.
+Tool poisoning and delayed tool invocation are the AI-era equivalents of supply-chain and timing attacks.
+Both are vendor-disclosed and demonstrated.

-- Continuous adversarial testing as offense — General Analysis ($10M seed, April 2026) is productizing CART (Continuous Adversarial Red Team) for agentic AI; the same orchestration applies symmetrically to attacker tradecraft.
+3. Continuous adversarial testing as offense.
+General Analysis (raised a $10M seed round in April 20261) productizes Continuous Adversarial Red Team for agentic AI; the same orchestration applies symmetrically to attacker tradecraft.

-Update 2026-05-13: XBOW now has a dedicated wiki page, sourced from XBOW’s Mythos Evaluation (May 2026).
 XBOW operates as a multi-model orchestration layer (Opus 4.7, Sonnet 4.6, Haiku 4.5, GPT 5.5, plus preview-stage Mythos) that converts frontier-model vulnerability candidates into validated exploits via live-site interaction harnesses.
-Quantitatively material: 42–55% false-negative reduction vs Opus 4.6 on XBOW’s web exploit benchmark when paired with Mythos.
-XBOW fits cleanly at Tier 5 (Vendor Evaluation) of the Red Teaming Capability Framework and anchors the ai-in-sec-offense axis.
+Its evaluation reports a 42% false-negative reduction versus Opus 4.6 on its own web-exploit benchmark, 55% with source-code access, when paired with Mythos.2 XBOW fits at Tier 5 (Vendor Evaluation) of the Red Teaming Capability Framework.

 Prophet AI / Dropzone (offensive-side)